Frequently Asked Questions

-- How many students are admitted each year?
+- How many students are enrolled each year?

-- We typically admit two or three students each year.
+- We typically enroll two or three students each year.

 - Is a background in marketing required?

-- No. Applicants must have completed a Bachelors degree, but this degree may be in any discipline.
-It is beneficial to have some familiarity with marketing, but it is typically more important to have a background in the theory and methods relevant for your particular area of focus (e.g., cognitive or social psychology for behavioral research or econometrics or statistics for quantitative research).
+- No. Applicants must have completed a bachelors degree, but this degree may be in any discipline.
+It is beneficial to have some familiarity with marketing, but it is typically more important to have a background in the theory and methods relevant for your particular area of focus (e.g., cognitive/social psychology and research methods for behavioral research; economics or statistics for quantitative/analytical research).

 - Do I need an MBA or other advanced degree?

-- No. Post-baccalaureate degrees may be useful if you can demonstrate that they are directly connected to your proposed area of study, but they are not necessary.
+- No. Graduate degrees may be useful if you can demonstrate that they are directly connected to your proposed area of study, but they are not necessary.

 - What GPA is needed for admission?